-One of the features of our statistics is that you can see what pages people came from to reach your Web site (called the “referring page”).
+One of the features of our AWStats statistics is that you can see what pages people came from to reach your website (called the “referring page”).
 In these cases, the referring page presumably contains a link to your page, so you can use this information to see who is linking to you.

 That’s handy, but occasionally spammers add their own pages to this list.
-They do so with special software that requests pages from your Web site, just like a real visitor, but with one difference: the software claims it’s coming from a page run by the spammer, and that page doesn't really contain a link to your site.
-In fact, that page most likely advertises illegal gambling, pornography, or worse.
+They do so with special software that requests pages from your website, just like a real visitor, but with one difference: although the software claims it’s coming from a page run by the spammer, the page doesn't really contain a link to your site.
 Spammers do this hoping you’ll notice their page in your statistics and be curious enough to click on it.

 What if I really, really want to block these?

 Again, we recommend simply ignoring fake referral pages.
 However, if there are a large number of them from the same fake site, technically advanced users can use the information below to hide them.

 You’ll first create a text file named spam containing the domain names you wish to block, one per line.
 For example, if you don’t want to see any referrer links from “http://www.example.com/badpage.html” or from “http://google.com/”, you would create a text file with these two lines: